 ‘Danger to life’ as Storm Eowyn approaches Ireland

-A Status Red wind warning is in place for southeastern counties Kerry, Cork, Limerick and Clare.
+Status Red wind warnings is in place across the west and north of the island.

 Your support helps us to tell the story